abuseofnotation/abuseofnotation.github.io/_posts/microblog/2025-04-03-haskell-task.md

 We verify that our code leads to the base cases, subtracting `1` from `n` and taking letters from the `letters` array, until both are 0.

-We reach the first base case:
+If we reach the first base case:

 ```haskell
 combinations [] _ = []
 ```

-This means our solution is not valid.
-In this case, the expression would evaluate to`map (letter :) []` which would evaluate to `[]`.
+This means our solution is not valid (we ran out of letters and we still don't have a combination).
+In this case, the expression would evaluate to `map (letter :) []` which would evaluate to `[]`.

-If we reach the second one i.e. if we run our of space
+If we reach the second one (where the length is zero)

 ```haskell
 combinations _ 0 = [[]]